Keysight/cyperf/deployment/containers/README.md

 - [Docker Container Deployment](#docker-container-deployment)
 - [Known Limitation](#known-limitations-1)
 ## Prerequisites
+To deploy a Keysight CyPerf agent container at Docker, you need the following:
+1. Install Docker Engine in your desired host platform if not already.
+Refer [Install Docker Engine Server](https://docs.docker.com/engine/install/#server) for more details.
+2. Pull CyPerf Agent Docker image from public ECR `public.ecr.aws/keysight/cyperf-agent-dpdk:latest` .
+Refer [Pull an image](https://docs.docker.com/engine/reference/commandline/pull/) for more details.

+    ```
+    sudo docker pull public.ecr.aws/keysight/cyperf-agent-dpdk:latest
+    ```
+    - **_NOTE:_**
+    In case this public repository cannot be used to pull the CyPerf Agent Docker image, download it (.tar) [here](https://support.ixiacom.com/keysight-cyperf-70) and load it using the following command

+        ```
+        sudo docker load -i <downloaded tar file>
+        ```
+        The loaded image needs to be tagged properly and samples need to be updated accordingly.

+3. A CyPerf Controller that is already deployed and accessible from the Agent docker containers.
+    - **_NOTE:_** For information on how to deploy CyPerf Controller, see _Chapter 2_ of the [Cyperf User Guide](http://downloads.ixiacom.com/library/user_guides/KeysightCyPerf/2.1/CyPerf_UserGuide.pdf).

+4. A CyPerf Controller Proxy is required in hybrid deployment scenarios, where each of the distributed Agents cannot directly access the CyPerf Controller.
+For example, if the CyPerf Controller is deployed on premise and some CyPerf Agents are in the cloud, they can still communicate through a CyPerf Controller Proxy.
+In this case, the public IP address of the Controller Proxy is configured in the CyPerf Controller and Agents become available to the Controller by registering to the Controller Proxy.

+5. Make sure that the ingress security rules for CyPerf Controller (or Contoller Proxy) allow port numbers **443** for the control subnet in which Agent and CyPerf Controller (or Controller Proxy) can communicate.

 ## Preparing the Host for using DPDK
 #### OS type qualified
 As of now only Ubuntu 22.04 is qualified.